PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 **Warning "prices are without taxes" is displayed** below the product table.

 **The base price and the quantity are editable.**

-<---The base price modification edits in the last configured currency and updates the total multipliant --->

 If the quantity fulfilled is higher than the stock quantity, an error warning is displayed: "There are not enough products in stock".
 If the edited value is negative, it displays an error: "Positive product quantity is required".